Read the guide

 |£1 million+||0.20% a year for the first £1 million and no service fee for investments over £1 million.
 This means the maximum fee you will ever pay for all of your personal accounts is £2,000 a year.|

 The same service fee is charged across all of your investments.
 So, if you hold £300,000 - the fee would be 0.20% across the full amount, and not 0.35% on the first £249,999 and then 0.20% a year on the remaining £50,001.
-For exchange traded instruments including investment trusts, this is capped at £45.
-There is no service fee for these investments held in the Fidelity Investment Account.
+For exchange-traded instruments, this portion of the fee is capped at £45.
+There is no service fee for these investments when held in the Fidelity Investment Account.

 Cash in the Fidelity SIPP is currently held as ‘Cash Within Your Account’.